Meningitis

 What are the symptoms of meningitis?

-The symptoms of meningitis depend on the precise cause of the condition, the age of the person affected and the condition of their immune system.
+The symptoms of meningitis depend on the cause of the condition, the age of the person affected and the condition of their immune system.

 Typical symptoms are: